If you live in Dubai, finding a Friday Khutbah in English can be challenging. Even when I asked long-time residents, many didn’t know where to go!

 Jumeirah 3

 The whole Friday sermon is delivered in English and is very popular.
-The ladies’ prayer hall was so busy some had to stand in the hallway.
-So definitely you need to get there early since the parking gets full.
+The ladies’ prayer hall was so busy that some had to stand in the hallway.
+So, definitely get there early since the parking is very limited.

 The ladies’ room isn’t that large so that is another reason why it gets full quickly.